Return to TiltPlate page

 A) The boom truss mast is optional, check your antenna manual to see if one is

-needed.
-The boom truss clamps are 2 inch U-bolts from DX Engineering.
-You
+provided are 2 inch U-bolts from DX Engineering.
+The actual mast section

-heavier galvanized pipe.
-Check your antenna manual to see where they
+usually about 3 feet Check your antenna manual to see where they

 recommend attaching the cables.
-For example, on the Steppir 4el yagi
+For example, on the SteppIR 4el yagi

 the attachment point is between 26 and 30 inches above the boom so a 36 inch